FREQUENTLY ASKED QUESTIONS

 What if I only want to be in a certain chapter?

 Potential New Members often experience the greatest disappointment by beginning the recruitment process only wanting to be in a specific chapter.
 Sorority membership is more than wearing Greek letters.
 It is giving your time and energy to the chapter, agreeing to abide by all the rules and regulations, and living up to high expectations.
 Don’t make a decision based on stereotypes and others’ opinions.
-Keep an open mind and make a decision that is right for you.
+Keep an open mind, focus on your values and make the decision that is right for you.

 I have heard that chapters have different reputations.
 How do I handle this information?